 Segment Your Prospects and Customers

-Once your sales team has a list of researched, contacted, and qualified leads, you’ll want to have them sorted in order to segment them.
+Once your sales team has a list of research, contacted, and qualified leads, you’ll want to have them sorted in order to segment them.
 Use the segmented lists to nurture leads with relevant, highly targeted content and personalized email communications.

-You can also segment your leads leveraging scoring for prioritization in order to help your sales teams manage their time.
+You can also segment your leads by leveraging scoring for prioritization in order to help your sales teams manage their time.